gigug/smart-greenhouse-system/README.md

 - `monitor.py`: implements the scripts passed to moonlight for requirements checking.
 - `falsification.py`: runs a falsification routine on desired intervals of values.

+Note: `moonlight.py` and its `jar` folder are already in the repository.
+If they should not work, try deleting them and substituting them with your own.